 Keep an eye on the containers.
 If temperatures dip, you may want to cover the jugs with a blanket at night.
 Water the seedlings lightly if they dry out.
 When temperatures hit 50-60 F. (10-16 C.), especially if it is sunny, remove the tops of the jugs so the seedlings won’t fry.
 Cover again in the evening.

 When the seedlings have produced at least two sets of true leaves, it is time to transplant them into individual containers to allow the roots to grow and then transplant them into the garden.

 What to Sow in Milk Jug Seed Pots

-Seeds that require cold stratification, hardy perennials and hardy annuals and many native plants can be started in milk jug seed pots in early to mid-winter.
+Seeds that require cold stratification, hardy perennials and hardy annuals, and many native plants can be started in milk jug seed pots in early to mid-winter.

-Cold crops like brassicas, native plants and wildflowers that require short periods of stratification, heirloom tomatoes and many herbs can be started using this method in late winter through early spring.
+Cold crops like brassicas, native plants and wildflowers that require short periods of stratification, heirloom tomatoes, and many herbs can be started using this method in late winter through early spring.
 Tender annuals and summer vegetable crops that require warmer temps to germinate and don’t reach maturity until late summer (tomatoes, peppers, basil) can also be started in milk jugs during this time or later.

 Information on seed packets will also help you to figure out which seeds should be planted when.
-‘Direct sow after all danger of frost has passed’ becomes code for plant in late winter/early spring, and ‘start indoors 3-4 weeks before average last frost” means sow in milk jugs in mid to later winter, while “sow 4-6 weeks before average last frost” indicates planting time in early to mid-winter.
+‘Direct sow after all danger of frost has passed’ becomes code for planting in late winter/early spring, and ‘start indoors 3-4 weeks before average last frost” means sow in milk jugs in mid to later winter, while “sow 4-6 weeks before average last frost” indicates planting time in early to mid-winter.

-Lastly, but most importantly, remember to clearly label your pots as you sow them with a waterproof ink or paint.
+Lastly, but most importantly, remember to clearly label your pots as you sow them with waterproof ink or paint.